 In absence of such an emergency, you do not have to speak with any Government Agent - meaning a DCF agent or a police officer - or allow them to enter your home without a search warrant!
 Of course, when the social workers come with gun toting police officers, you will be tempted to panic.
 Don't.
 They cannot come in without a warrant.
 Remain calm.
 Say something like:

 I understand your concerns and I'm happy to cooperate.
 May I see your search warrant please?
-(Your tape is still going and you are "talking to the judge" here)
+(Your recorder is still going and you are "talking to the judge" here)

 7. Based on What You Find Out, Take a Stand and Take Action.